JoshuaYe/Restuarant-Management-System/README.md

 # Restuarant-Management-System
-Using my proficient skills and knowledge in C++, I developed a program which allows users to create a restaurant with a set number of tables of different capacities.
+Restaurant Management System written in C++.
+I conducted a lot of research on C++ and object-oriented programming when completing this project.
+I used my skills and knowledge in C++ to develop a program which allows users to create a restaurant with a set number of tables of different capacities.
 Then, the user can book, reserve, modify, and delete tables in the system.